Table of Contents

 Bend your legs to transfer your weight to them and build, this way, a force of natural pressure of your hands and your feet on the holds.

 Eventually, you should bend your arms only to go seek a new hold higher.
 And to do this, you must first have pushed on your legs.

 Once the holds held, raise your feet to then be able to stretch your arms.

-Beginner’s mistake no. 2: you think that strength is more important than the technique
+Beginner’s mistake #2: you think that strength is more important than technique

-At the beginning, you think that progress mainly resides through a gain of stregth.
+In the beginning, you think that progress mainly resides through a gain of strength.

 The most important is to have a good technique.

 Then yes, by acquiring more power, you are going to make progress in the grades.
 But your style will be lousy and you will quickly reach a plateau.

 In focusing on learning the techniques, your potential will be infinitely greater.